-Target’s multimillion-dollar investment in the series is one of many in support of its Racial Equity Action and Change (REACH) strategy to create an environment where Black guests feel more welcome and represented at Target.
-The retailer committed to spending at least five percent of its annual media budget with Black-owned media companies each year, beginning in 2022.
-The company has pledged to spend $2 billion with Black-owned businesses and increase the number of products from Black-owned businesses to more than 500 in stores and online by the end of 2025.
-Target also launched Forward Founders, a startup accelerator program designed to engage Black entrepreneurs earlier in their startup journeys to help them navigate the critical stages of ideation, product development and scaling for mass retail.
+The show debuted on REVOLT‘s digital platforms on January 10, 2022, at 9 p.m.
+EST, followed by its TV premiere on January 11, 2022, at 9 p.m.
+EST. This partnership between REVOLT and Target is part of Target’s Racial Equity Action and Change (REACH) strategy, which aims to create an environment where Black guests feel more welcome and represented at Target.
+As part of this strategy, Target has committed to spending at least five percent of its annual media budget with Black-owned media companies each year, starting in 2022.
+Additionally, the retailer has pledged to spend $2 billion with Black-owned businesses and increase the number of products from Black-owned businesses to more than 500 in stores and online by the end of 2025.

 “Bet on Black” not only serves as an entertaining series but also as a catalyst for change, helping to close the wealth gap and build a more equitable future for Black entrepreneurs.
 By investing in businesses that support social justice, build communities, and create lasting change, REVOLT and Target are making a significant contribution to the advancement of the Black community.